January 23, 2016 | lovetta

 With humor and flair, Michael Hearst introduces the reader to a wealth of extraordinary life-forms.
 Which animal can be found at the top of Mount Everest, 10,000 feet under the sea, and in your backyard?
 Which animal poops cubes?
 Which animal can disguise itself as a giant crab?
 These fascinating facts and hundreds more await curious minds, amateur zoologists, and anyone who has ever laughed at a funny-looking animal.

-The story of Negro League baseball is the story of gifted athletes and determined owners; of racial discrimination and international sportsmanship; of fortunes won and lost; of triumphs and defeats on and off the field.
+The story of Negro League baseball is the story of gifted athletes, determined owners, racial discrimination, international sportsmanship, fortunes won and lost, and triumphs and defeats on and off the field.
 But most of all, the story of the Negro Leagues is about hundreds of unsung heroes who overcame segregation, hatred, terrible conditions, and low pay to do the one thing they loved more than anything else in the world: play ball.